pietergreyling/aztec_web3_starter/README.md

-# Getting Started with an Aztec Web3 Project
+# Getting Started with a Web 3.0 Aztec Protocol Project

 ## Introduction

-### The Purpose of this Learning Path
+### The Purpose of this Learning Path, or Developer Journey
 The purpose of this tutorial repository is to provide a Web 3.0 Aztec Network getting started learning path for Web 2.0 developers who are new to working with Aztec technology and Web 3.0 in general.

 ### An important note!